Mentor Research Institute

 3 Crucial Ways to Improve House Bill 4069

-To ensure the success of House Bill 4069 and the Aligning for Health Pilot Program, it is essential to incorporate the Healthy Contracts initiative comprehensively.
-This can be achieved by adding specific implementation requirements which promote transparency, accountability, and collaborative efforts among all stakeholders.
+To ensure the success of House Bill 4069 and the Aligning for Health Pilot Program, it is essential to incorporate the Healthy Contracts proposal This can be achieved by adding specific implementation requirements which promote transparency, accountability, and collaborative efforts among all stakeholders.
 Here is an expanded and detailed plan for integrating these principles:

 3 Crucial Requirements